Whether it’s the magic, knights, time-travel, or dragons, fantasy continues to fascinate me.

 What’s All The Talk About?

 When Han and his best friend, Fire Dancer, encounter three wizards setting the mountain of Hanalea ablaze, a fight takes place.
 One of the wizards, Micah Bayar, begins to use magic against them, and Han takes an opportunity to steal the amulet that controls his powers.
-Unbeknownst to Han, the amulet once belonged to the legendary Demon King, who single handedly broke the world a thousand years ago.
+Unbeknownst to Han, the amulet once belonged to the legendary Demon King, who single-handedly broke the world a thousand years ago.

 Princess Raisa ana’Marianna, heir to the Queendom of the Fells, has decided to let go of propriety and seek some adventure.
 Disguising herself as a maid, she travels along the roads of Fellsmarch to witness the way her people live.
 Appalled at the poor living conditions, Raisa becomes determined to do good by her people and earn their loyalty.
 Little does she know that her mother and the High Wizard have plans of their own for her.
-As her sixteenth birthday approaches, she is pressured into marrying, but her three years at Demonai Camp have changed her.
-Living amongst her clan people have taught her how to be a warrior–a warrior Queen.
+As her sixteenth birthday approaches, she is pressured into marrying but the three years at Demonai Camp have changed her.
+Living amongst her clan has taught her how to be a warrior Queen.
 As a hidden evil begins to creep itself into her kingdom, Raisa and Han’s world collide in a way that leaves the reader hungry for more.

 What I Thought